-- \ These parameters are characterized but not tested. - † Data in "Typ" column is at 3.0V, 25°C unless otherwise stated.
+- These parameters are characterized but not tested. - † Data in "Typ" column is at 3.0V, +25°C unless otherwise stated.
 These parameters are for design guidance only and are not tested. - Note 1: In EXTRC oscillator configuration, the OSC1/CLKIN pin is a Schmitt Trigger input.
 It is not recommended to use an external clock in EXTRC mode. - 2: Negative current is defined as current sourced by the pin. - 3: The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
 The specified levels represent normal operating conditions.
-Higher leakage current may be measured at different input voltages. - normal operating conditions.
-Higher leakage current may be measured at different inpl 4: Including OSC2 in CLKOUT mode.
+Higher leakage current may be measured at different input voltages. - 4: Including OSC2 in CLKOUT mode.